 \section{The Low Complexity Neural Network}

 In the previous sections we described an introduction to our formulation, and provided relevant contemporary work in the domain.
-In this section we describe the formulation and derivation of the low-complexity neural network (LCNN) learning rule.
+In this section, we describe the formulation and derivation of the low-complexity neural network (LCNN) learning rule.
+We largely develop ideas around \textbf{Theorem \ref{th4}}.
+Theorems prior to this have been included to provide context and also to help highlight the contribution of this work.
 We follow the notation of Sontag \cite{sontag1998vc}.
-Throughout the paper, we assume that the architecture of a neural network being considered is fixed, and the weights are being learnt.
-A specific assignment of weights yields a map $f$ from the input space $\mathscr{U} \rightarrow \left\{ 0, 1 \right\}$; the set of all functions $f$ forms a \textit{function class} $\mathscr{F}$.
-To each $f \in \mathscr{F}$ Sontag \cite{sontag1998vc} associates the set $C_f = \{ u \in \mathscr{U}$ such that $f(u) = 1 \}$.
-A concept class $C_{\mathscr{F}} \equiv \{ C_f, f \in \mathscr{F} \}$ is associated with $\mathscr{F}$ and the VC dimension of $\mathscr{F}$ is defined as
+Throughout the paper, we assume that the architecture of a neural network being considered is fixed, and that the weights are being trained by an algorithm such as backpropagation, in which weights are updated one layer at a time, proceeding from the output layer back to the input layer.
+This implies that when the weights of the ouput layer neurons are being updated, the weights of all previous layers are fixed.
+Furthermore, the class of an input sample is determined by thresholding the output of the neuron in the last layer.
+This permits us to treat the network as a binary classifier.

+Feedforward neural networks are usually trained with some form of weight regularization as part of the loss function being optimized.
+In the context of a classifier, this impacts the margin of the classifier formed by the output layer neuron acting on the image vectors produced by the penultimate layer.
+We use this framework to draw upon the large body of literature on large margin classifiers.
+In particular, we use results on the fat shattering dimension to realize a simple learning rule that can significantly alter the generalization and sparsity of the trained network.